opendr-io/causality/README.md

 June 23: CVE-2025-7443 was added to the VulnCheck KEV.
 It was predicted in December 2025.

 June 23: CVE-2024-6648 was added to the VulnCheck KEV.
-It was predicted in February..
+It was predicted in February.

 June 17: CVE-2025-11837 was added to the VulnCheck KEV.
 It was predicted in March 2026.